SBC SIP Trunk: How a Session Border Controller Secures and Normalizes SIP Trunking

 SBC SIP trunk topology: the SBC terminates the carrier SIP trunk and re-originates normalized SIP toward each enterprise endpoint, with independent signaling and media policies on every leg.
 Click to enlarge.

 A SIP trunk reachable from the public internet is a target.
-The SBC layers defenses at the network edge so the threat landscape is something the SBC handles rather than something the PBX has to survive.
-The five SBC security layers covered in detail elsewhere reduce to four practical capabilities on a SIP trunk.
+The SBC layers defenses at the network edge so the PBX never has to absorb the threat landscape directly.
+The SBC security reference covers the full five-layer model; the trunk-specific concerns are:

-Toll fraud prevention is where the SBC earns its keep financially.
-Per-call risk scoring examines attributes like calling patterns, destination prefixes, and time-of-day anomalies.
-Calls that exceed a risk threshold are blocked in real time, before they generate charges.
-For service providers, this is also where the SBC’s programmable layer integrates with third-party fraud scoring via API.
+Toll fraud on SIP trunks is where the SBC earns its keep financially.
+Per-call risk scoring on attributes like destination prefix, time-of-day anomalies, and calling patterns blocks fraudulent calls in real time before they generate carrier charges.
+For service providers, the programmable layer integrates with third-party fraud scoring via API.
+DoS protection, access control lists, and dynamic blacklisting round out the edge defenses.

 SIP Normalization and Multi-Vendor Interoperability